airstairs/Simple-Open-Recents/README.md

 the allow restricted three dot menu doesn't appear in this apps app info page until you attempt to grant accessibility and it says no so..

-open click accessibility it says no, clos
+open click accessibility it says no, close

 hold open recents click app info